Rozen-Lab/oncogene-NSCLC/README.md

 # About this code repository
 This repository provides R codes and data used for the paper

-> Huang CY, Jiang NH, et al (2023).
+> Huang CY, et al. (2023).
 "Dearth of smoking-induced mutations in
-> oncogene-driven non-small-cell lung cancer despite smoking exposure".
+> oncogen-driven non-small-cell lung cancer despite smoking exposure".
 > DOI: (will provide the doi after the paper is accepted)**

 The scripts are written in R (version 4.1.0).
 The data needed for the code